MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/server-admin/setup-error-if-.net-framework-4.6-is-installed.md

 ms.author: v-six
 ---

-# SharePoint 2013 or Project Server 2013 Setup error if the .NET Framework 4.6 is installed
+# Setup error if the .NET Framework 4.6 is installed

 ## Symptoms